Lumi-supercomputer/LUMI-EasyBuild-containers/easybuild/easyconfigs/p/PyTorch/USER.md

 # PyTorch container user instructions

-**BETA VERSION and there are still problems with some containers.**
+**BETA VERSION, problems may occur and may not be solved quickly.**

 The PyTorch container is developed by AMD specifically for LUMI and contains the necessary parts to run PyTorch on LUMI, including the plugin needed for RCCL when